 Swami Hariharananda Aranya's text is chosen due to its traditional structure, precision and clarity.
 Swami Hariharananda Aranya was also a practicing Yogi and a Sāmkhya scholar.
 Sāmkhya is the foundation for Yoga since Yoga is the practical wing of Sāmkhya.
 The English translation, which is the one we normally study, by P.N.
 Mukherji, is also very good and easy to read.
 Swamiji also references Vāchaspati Mishra's sub-commentary.
 For all the aforementioned reasons, this text was chosen for this study.

-In the author's opinion, though there are numerous contemporary texts written by modern day authors in the last 40 years on the Yoga Sutras, owing to the popularity of Yoga worldwide due to the association of yoga with asanas, they lack one or more of the following aspects:
+In the author's opinion, though there are numerous contemporary texts written by modern day authors in the last 40 years on the Yoga Sutras, owing to the popularity of Yoga worldwide due to the association of yoga with asanas, they have one or more of the following defects: